2000 Miles From Home

 Postcards from Chic Nomads: Tokyo Farmer’s Market

 Chic Nomads know all the best spots to go, stay, play, and hideaway.
 Sometimes they send us postcards from the road.
-Here is artist and traveler Marina Kappos detailing her experience at a farmer's market in Tokyo.
+Here is Marina Kappos, currently artist in residence in Japan, detailing her experience at a farmer's market in Tokyo.
 All words and photos are hers.

 When Road Trips Go Wrong